LeBenco/JsonFlexConfig/README.md

      * `"query"`": a mandatory string
      * `"type"`: a mandatory string, for which only two values are valid: `"smart"` and `"static"`.
  * `"ui-language"`: an optional string, for which only two values are valid: `"en"` and `"fr"`.
 If the parameter is not in the configuration file, requesting for `"ui-language"` returns `"en"`.
- * `"colors"`: a dictionary that contains the following key/value pairs:
+ * `"colors"`: an optional dictionary that contains the following key/value pairs:
      * `"regular"`": a mandatory list of three `int`
      * `"transparent"`": an optional list of four `int`